Aiven-Open/klaw-docs/docs/setup-configuration/klaw-installation/run-docker.md

    - **Username:** `superadmin`
    - **Password:** `kwsuperadmin123$$` (for Klaw releases 2.5.0 and older)
    - **Password:** `welcometoklaw` (starting from the Klaw 2.6.0 release)
    - **Password:** Set based on the `klaw.superadmin.default.password` property in `core/resources/application.properties`.
-Available starting in Klaw 2.9.0.
+From Klaw 2.10.0 we are enforcing users to set their own superadmin password by setting KLAW_SUPERADMIN_DEFAULT_PASSWORD in the docker yaml file

    Recommend you change the default credentials before running Klaw in your application.